Attrup/StatTracker/README.md

-# StatTracker
+# Hitman StatTracker
-Statistics tracker with real time level rating and mission time, for the classic Hitman games: Hitman 2 SA and Hitman Contracts.
+A Statistics tracker for the classic Hitman games, Hitman 2 SA and Hitman Contracts, written in pure Rust using egui.